ThunderboomRecords/signal-interference-/README.md

     - GENERATE: Generate a solo with numbers of bars to generate
     - TIMING: Set timing correction in OFF (no timing correction), MODEL 1 (small timing correction), MODEL 2 (bigger timing correction).
 If you feel that the model is producing a solo's where the timing of the solo's seem a bit off, use this to correct the offset.
     - DAW: This port receives MIDI CLOCK & CC messages from Ableton
-    - INPUT: This port receives incoming MIDI messages from a MIDI instrument.
-Because the naming is different per instrument, we will futher refer to it as: [YOUR MIDI INPUT PORT].
+    - INPUT: This port receives incoming MIDI messages from a MIDI keyboard/instrument.
+Because the naming is different per instrument, we will futher refer to it as: [INPUT PORT].
-    - OUTPUT: This port sends outgoing MIDI messages (generated solo) to a DAW or instrument
+    - OUTPUT: This port sends outgoing MIDI messages (generated solo) to a DAW or instrument.
+Also this naming depends on your situation.
+For now, We will refer to this as [OUTPUT PORT]

 #### Middle section: ABC notation of current generated solo (not 100% accurate) & Songs
     - Song title: Type your song title here